bajamircea/bajamircea.github.io/_posts/2016-12-06-eop-programming-is-science.markdown

 I figured out that this book is where some of the original ideas for concepts came from.
 So I purchased the book, and I hoped I will read it in the evenings.
-But the first day I only managed a couple of pages, so then in my summer holiday I decided to not take my laptop and focus on the bool.
+But the first day I only managed a couple of pages, so then in my summer holiday I decided to not take my laptop and focus on the book.
 And that worked at about 20 pages per day in almost two weeks ...
 I did it.

 Here are two examples of what I mean by difficult, but rewarding.